 “I decided to go to RGU as I wanted a career in business, which required a higher level of qualification.
 My key considerations in choosing the course was high employability prospects, and the opportunity to go on study abroad or go on placement,” she said.

-Evie grasped the opportunity to study abroad with two hands and spent a semester in Denmark studying Innovation and Entrepreneurship at Business Academy Aarhus.
+Evie grasped the opportunity to study abroad with two hands and spent a term in Denmark studying Innovation and Entrepreneurship at Business Academy Aarhus.

 She said: “This opportunity allowed me to experience life in another country and make new friends from across the world but also bring back skills which I will use in my career, such as gaining independence and having a broader mindset but also to think globally.